This page was updated on September 22, 2015

 friendliness.
 Also any other traits about the dog are noted for possible inclusion in

-Answer: - Yes: They are cat friendly - No: They should not live with cats - Trainable:
+Answer: No: They should not live with cats Yes: They passed our cat

 Question: Does the cat testing assure that a dog will be able to live with cats?